 My first instinct was to go to a bar recruiters frequent and see what they were commiserating about.
-With that, I discovered two things: A) there aren’t a lot of recruiting-focused bars out there and b) when you go up to a person at a bar and ask them what their biggest problems are, rarely do they mention anything related to work.
+With that, I discovered two things: 1) there aren’t a lot of recruiting-focused bars out there, and 2) when you go up to a person at a bar and ask them what their biggest problems are, rarely do they mention anything related to work.

-So, I had to find the online equivalent to a recruiters’ bar where talent acquisition professionals vent over coffee and laptops, instead of martinis and peanuts.
-Of course, that brought me to Quora, where I found a thread entitled “what’s the biggest problem modern recruiters face?”
+So, I had to find the online equivalent to a recruiters’ bar, where talent acquisition professionals vent over coffee and laptops instead of martinis and peanuts.
+That brought me to Quora, where I found multiple threads full of recruiters discussing the challenges they face every day.

 "In my opinion, the greatest obstacle for recruiters is connecting with candidates through the noise of all the other 2,000 recruiters trying to reach out to the same candidates."

 Build a strong employer brand that makes great candidates chase your company, rather than the other way around.